stackforge/fuel-docs/pages/frequently-asked-questions/0080-other-questions.rst

    turn, reference these packages) corresponding to each release.
 With EPEL this would not be possible, as that repository only keeps the latest version for OpenStack packages.

+2. **[Q]** Is MySQL with Galera an active/active HA?
+Does it support multi-master writes?
+A simple workflow example would helpful.

+   **[A]** Yes, MySQL+Galera is a true multi-master solution.
+Although it is possible to run MySQL+Galera in a true multi-master topology, starting from Fuel 3.0, we configure MySQL+Galera to have only a single node to receive writes, and use the remaining cluster nodes as read-only slaves.
+It is important to note, however, that unlike regular MySQL, these read-only slaves do not have "slave lag", as Galera employs synchronous replication and ensures each cluster node is identical.
+   Previous Fuel versions used HAProxy as a MySQL managment solution.
+   Starting from 3.0 version Mirantis OpenStack uses Pacemaker and HAProxy to manage MySQL+Galera.
+It provides the Virtual IP address (VIP) for MySQL backend and multi-master writes are not used because Openstack configuration does not support it and can only work with a single connection.
+HAProxy makes one of the nodes an 'active' and the other nodes a 'backup' (there are no "slave lag", though).
+   There is no single master node in Galera cluster, though there are nodes with the most recent data replica and nodes which still have to sync with this recent replica.
+   The Workflow is simple: One node tied to the VIP serves new data updates and increases its UUID number.
+The rest of the Galera cluster must then synchronize the data from the nodes with global transaction ID (GTID) greater than their current value.
+If the status falls too far behind, an entire replica is distributed to any nodes that fall too far behind the Galera cache.

+3. **[Q]** Is Ceph-MON on controllers an active/active HA?

+   **[A]** Yes, CEPH monitors also work in master-master mode.
+As soon as any of the monitor nodes gets cluster map change request which is not an ordinary data store request, it becomes a leader.
+I.e. the leader is the node which has the most recent cluster map replica.
+Other monitor nodes must sync their cluster map with the current leader.
+Every monitor node that has already synced with the leader becomes a provider.
+The leader knows which nodes are currently providers.
+The leader also tells the other nodes which provider to use for data exchange.
+   The CEPH monitor synchronization algorithm works in a similar way to Galera.
+   CEPH nodes can be either monitor nodes or data storage nodes.
+This is contrary to Galera, which runs the same service set on each member.
+   (FYI there are voting and donor node roles in galera we don't use) CEPH monitor nodes manage where the data should actually be stored and maintain data consistency between data storage nodes that actually store the data.

+4. **[Q]** Is Neutron an active/standy HA?
+I got this understanding from the docs and I want to understand why.
+I was told that Grizzly and Havanna support multiple L3 agents but we don't support it in Fuel for some reason.

+   **[A]** Neutron partly functions as a network router.
+If one of the L3 agents fail, it loses data about the VM instances that it manages traffic for.
+This has been worked around to some extent, but still operates with a single L3 agent.